Physiotherapy for Plantar Fasciitis

 However, there are several things you can do to decrease your chances of getting the condition:

-Wear properly fitted, low-heeled shoes: Heels that are too high can irritate and inflame the tissue that supports your arch.
+Wear properly fitted, low-heeled shoes: Heels that are too high can irritate and inflame the soft tissue, that supports your arch.

 Get plenty of rest: Lack of rest and sleep increases your body’s natural inflammation.

-Elevate your foot: Place a small stool or books under your feet when you are sitting to reduce the pressure on your heels.
+Elevate your foot: Place your leg on a small stool or books under your feet when you are sitting to reduce the pressure on your heels.

 Take an anti-inflammatory: This will help to reduce the swelling and pain.

-Strengthen your muscles: Weak muscles can lead to excess strain on your foot.
+Strengthen your calf muscles: Weak muscles can lead to excess strain on your foot.

 Exercise: Exercise increases your circulation and helps to strengthen your muscles.